moalhaddar/mic-indicator-visibilty-manager/README.md

 # Mic Indicator Visibility Manager

-You created a virtual mic or a loopback device, then you have this orange mic icon screaming at you even when no application is using the mic:
+You create a virtual mic or a loopback device, then suddenly you have this orange mic icon screaming at you even when no application is using the mic:

 ![Annoying indicator](./images/image.png)